FireworksProject/Hackers_and_Hitchhikers_Guide/src/voting/process.md

 ==============

-Around the 3rd or 4th of the month, someone in The Fireworks Project creates a monthly review on our [Google Group] [2] to recap what has been done within the company (this is an [April, 2010 Recap] [3]).
+Around the 3rd or 4th of the month, someone in The Fireworks Project creates a monthly review on [Basecamp] [2] to recap what has been done within the company (this is an [April, 2010 Recap] [3]).
 On a monthly review, you can expect to see the following: